Your first moon base is challenging

 Switch to top-down view and

-build the town square of the moon base in
+build the town square of the moon base a short distance from the rocket

 be used to do the work without exiting the rocket.